 Great exponents of renaissance, baroque and romantic painting on auction

-From a private collection made up of authentic museum pieces, Setdart brings together in its Haute Époque online gallery masterpieces by stellar figures from different periods and places: from the Italian Renaissance, Neapolitan Rococo painting, Madrid Baroque and Danish Romanticism.
+From a private collection made up of authentic museum pieces, Setdart brings together in the Haute Epoque category masterpieces by stellar figures from different periods and places: Italian Renaissance, Neapolitan Rococo, Madrid Baroque and Danish Romanticism.

-There are stylistic and compositional concomitances between Setdart’s portrait and the one in the Prado Museum.
-In both figures, the black velvet of their costumes is trimmed with precious stones and gold thread trimmings.
+Note the stylistic and compositional similarities between the Setdart portrait and the one in the Museo del Prado: in both figures, the black velvet of their costumes is trimmed with precious stones and gold thread trimmings.
 The snowy facial ovals, illuminated by a subtle glow, are framed by a fine ruff and a tiara of rubies and gold.
 Even the posture of the figures and the gesture of their hands coincide: Isabel holds a portrait of her husband and the girl rests her hand on a bouquet of flowers.

 Continuing with the creations of chamber painters, see the canvas of Juan Carreño de Miranda St. Bernard BreastfeedingThis is a theme that this distinguished painter of the court of Charles II treated with subtle variations in a painting preserved in the Museum of the parish church of the Collegiate Church of Pastrana.
 This oil painting, fully baroque in style and execution, narrates the scene of the saint’s life in which the Virgin appeared to him to nourish him with her breast.
 A mystical triangle is established between Mary, the Child Jesus and the Saint.
 The richness of the chromatic nuances, the luminosity of the glory break and the tenderness of the plump cherubs are typical of the painter’s plastic work.